BladeBoles/Beautiful-Vues-Client/README.md

 2. I have the option to include a random inspirational quote from a STEM figure

-3. (Stretch) Once my quote and image are generated, I have the option to "favorite" up to 3/5/10 (some reasonable number) of them
+3. Once my quote and image are generated, I have the option to add them to a list of favorites.

 4. (Stretch) I can add notes to my favorites or delete them